globulus/simi/README.md

 # It can also be used for specifying empty methods that are meant to be overriden
 def next(): pass
 ```
+It is also used to denote that a block should be autofilled by the interpreter (e.g, for [inits and setters](#classes)).

 #### Code blocks
 A part of Šimi's consistent syntax is reflected in its use of code blocks - every single block of code starts with a colon (:), followed by one or multiple statements.
 If the block has only one statement, it can be placed in the same line as the block, otherwise the statements must start in a new line, and the block needs to be termined with an *end*.